The Roman Baths in Somerset: A Hot Spring and a Goddess

 The Romans seemed to have no problems incorporating the veneration of Sulis and other Celtic deities into their own religious beliefs.
 At first the name "Sulis" was maintained, as can be seen from the inscriptions on some interesting curse tablets recovered from the spring.
 The curse tablets were sheets of lead or pewter inscribed with requests for the goddess to punish people for offences, such as stealing someone's belongings at the baths.
 For the Romans at least, Sulis seems to have been associated with punitive justice.

 The severity of the requested punishments in proportion to the crimes committed is rather alarming by today's standards.
 Some requests even ask for the death of the thief.
-Here is one curse from a man whose hooded cloak was stolen.
-It's believed to date from the second century.
+A curse from a man whose hooded cloak was stolen is shown below.
+It's believed to date from the second century and can be seen on the Roman Baths website.
 The gaps represent areas that can't be read.

 "Docilianus son of Brucerus to the most holy goddess Sulis.
 I curse him who has stolen my hooded cloak, whether man or woman, whether slave or free, that .. the goddess Sulis inflict death upon .. and not allow him sleep or children now and in the future, until he has brought my hooded cloak to the temple of her divinity."